 - Grill vegetables until just charred and tender, turning occasionally, about 5 minutes.

 - Arrange vegetables on platter; sprinkle with salt and pepper.
 Drizzle each with its marinade.

-- Add cheese to platter and serve.
+- Thinly slice mozzarella, add to platter and serve.

 DESCRIPTION: Fresh Chives, basil, cilantro, dill, mint, oregano, parsley, rosemary, sage and thyme are often used as spices or garnishing.